 Property Taxes in Connecticut – the average property tax rate for residential property in the state of Connecticut is 1.76%, making it a less preferable place to own property.

 Estate Taxes in Connecticut

 Connecticut is one of the few states that have an Estate Tax.
-Like the IRS, there is an exemption amount of $9.1 million, which is expected to match the Federal exemption amount by 2023.
-The estate tax rate ranges from 10.8%-12%.
+Like the IRS, there is an exemption amount of $10 million.
+The estate tax rate is 12%.

 Connecticut Business Entities – LLCs

 Connecticut is one of the cheapest states in the country to set up your LLC.
 Here are some important facts: